sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 ## Task 7: Evaluate Your Model

-To evaluate your model you need to score the test data using the model and then evaluate the model using various metrics.
+To evaluate your model you need to score the test data using the model and then evaluate the resulting predictions using various metrics.
-1. In this step, you will make predictions on the test case and add the `CASE_ID` as a supplemental column so that you can uniquely associate scores with the original data.
+1. In this step, you will make predictions on the test data and add the `CASE_ID` as a supplemental column so that you can uniquely associate scores with the original data.
 To do so run the below script:

 	```
 	<copy>